Learn what causes that dry, scaly stuff on baby’s head. Plus, find out how to treat it naturally.

 No one knows for sure what exactly causes cradle cap, but there seem to be several likely culprits.
 Here are the theories:

 - A bacteria imbalance in the gut.
-Your baby is especially susceptible to this if they were given antibiotics.
+Your baby is especially susceptible to this if they were given antibiotics during delivery.
 Antibiotics are routinely administered during a C-section.
-That’s a double whammy since a C-section baby also isn’t exposed to mama’s good gut flora by exiting the vaginal canal.
-See how to plan a gentle C-section here that helps remedy this issue.
-Antibiotics can also be administered with Group B Strep Positive.
+That’s a double whammy, since a C-section baby also isn’t exposed to mama’s good gut flora by exiting the vaginal canal.
+See how to plan a gentle C-section here to help remedy this issue.
+Antibiotics may also be administered if mom is Group B Strep positive.

 - A yeast infection.
-The yeast malassezia has been implicated with causing certain types of dandruff and cradle cap.
+The yeast malassezia is said to cause certain types of dandruff and cradle cap.
 While this yeast occurs naturally in the body, when things get out of balance it tends to take over, causing dandruff.
 This ties in with the idea that cradle cap is caused by an imbalanced gut microbiome. (source)

 - A weakened immune system.
-Breast milk is loaded with immune enhancing properties!
-If you aren’t able to breastfed, you could look into donor milk or healthy formula options.
+Breast milk is loaded with immune enhancing properties.
+If you aren’t able to breastfed, look into donor milk or healthy formula options.

 - Nutritional imbalances.
-A deficiency in biotin, zinc, B6, selenium or manganese can all contribute to cradle cap.
-You can look into supplementing baby’s diet with foods rich in these nutrients, when he/she is ready for solids.
+A deficiency in biotin, zinc, B6, selenium, or manganese can all contribute to cradle cap.
+Look into supplementing baby’s diet with foods rich in these nutrients when he/she is ready for solids.

 - Elevated maternal hormones.
 The theory is that this can cause baby’s sebaceous glands to overproduce.
 This causes an overproduction of sebum and an overgrowth of new skin cells, therefore an abundance of flakey, crusty skin.

 Cradle Cap Treatment